CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 If the characters approach this room via the secret passage from area 7, they can catch the leader of the Lavender Lancers, Sylas "Glassmith" Alabaster, off guard.
 Otherwise, if they approach through area 11, his rat familiar alerts him to their presence, and he hastily flees before they arrive.

 ```
-This room features walls adorned with Lavendar cloth drapes, and its furnishings include a small writing desk with a matching chair, a comfortable-looking bed, and a wooden chest located at the bed's foot.
+This room features walls adorned with Lavender cloth drapes, and its furnishings include a small writing desk with a matching chair, a comfortable-looking bed, and a wooden chest located at the bed's foot.
 ```

 If Sylas is taken by surprise, include the following paragraph: